Small Ship Cruises

-Immerse yourself in the colorful and diverse culture on the island of Bali, snorkel along the coast of the Gili Islands to discover the kaleidoscopic beauty of a tropical underwater world.
-Take in fiery sunset over a panoramic view of rice fields stretching toward the sea on North Lombok, learn the secrets of hand-crafted boats from locals on Sumbawa, make a wish on the mystical volcanic island of Sotanda, and search for the legendary Komodo Dragon on the famous Komodo Island.
-All the while, enjoy the best in regional cuisine and accommodations on a custom-built Indonesian schooner, or the sleek slim-hulled Indonesian sailing yacht, your home away from home in Bali.
-Austin Adventure’s signature touch of inspired, thoughtful service invites you to revel in the tropical paradise of Indonesia.
+On this 7-day Bali adventure, breathe in the salty air of the Bali Sea as you explore remote beaches, coastal villages, mountain ranges of jungles, colossal volcanoes, sprightly rivers, sparkling waterfalls, authentic tribal rituals, mysterious lakes, and the legendary Komodo Dragons, of course!
+Immerse yourself in the colorful and diverse culture on the island of Bali, snorkel along the coast of the Gili Islands to discover the brilliant beauty of a tropical underwater world.
+Watch fiery sunsets over a panoramic view of rice fields stretching toward the sea on North Lombok, learn the secrets of hand-crafted boats from locals on Sumbawa, make a wish on the mystical volcanic island of Sotanda, and search for the legendary Komodo Dragon on the famous Komodo Island, all while enjoying the best in regional cuisine and luxurious accommodations on a custom-built Indonesian schooner, or a sleek Indonesian sailing yacht…Your home away from home in Bali.

-Swim, kayak, and paddle board along the celebrated white-sand beaches of the Gili Islands
+- Swim, surf, kayak, and paddleboard along the beautiful white-sand beaches of the Gili Islands

-Cool off at the base of a 120-foot waterfall and snorkel over colorful coral reefs teeming with life
+- Relax under a 120-foot waterfall and snorkel over colorful coral reefs brimming with incredible aquatic wildlife

-Hunt for giant Komodo Dragons, sulfur-crested cockatoos, and rare orchids on a ranger-led trek through Komodo National Park
+- Keep an eye out for the legendary Komodo Dragons, sulfur-crested cockatoos, and rare orchids on a ranger-led trek through Komodo National Park

 A few more reasons why you've gotta go:

-The art and culture: From traditional and modern dance to sculpture, woodworking, painting, and music, the Indonesian culture is a haven for colorful tradition.
+The art and culture: From traditional and modern dance to sculpture, woodworking, painting, and music, the Indonesian culture is known for its colorful traditions.

-Balinese cuisine: One of the highlights of your trip will most certainly be mealtime.
-Sample unique dishes, such as bebek betutu, nasi kuning, and lawar.
+Balinese cuisine: One of the highlights of your trip will most certainly revolve around mealtime.
+Sample unique dishes, such as Bebek, Betutu, Nasi Kuning, and Lawar.

 The wildlife and ecology: both above and below the water you'll encounter incredible diversity.
-From spectacular coral reefs to ancient dragons you'll be delighted and surprised at every turn.
+From the colorful coral reefs to ancient dragons, you are sure to be delighted and intrigued throughout this trip-of-a-lifetime.